 GENERAL INFORMATION:The National Trophy Individual Pistol Match (NTI) is a National Trophy Pistol Match.
 It was first fired in 1904, the second year of the National Matches, and has become one of the most prestigious National Trophy Pistol events.
 The NTI is also an Excellence-in-Competition match where the top 10% of all eligible Non-Distinguished competitors, military and civilian, earn EIC credit points.

-SQUADDING: Firing will be done on Pistol Ranges 1, 3 and 4.
-Juniors firing a .22 pistol will be squadded on Range 2.
-Two relays of 276 competitors each will be squadded on those ranges through a random draw.
-If the total number of entries exceeds 552 competitors, additional competitors will be squadded on Range 2 to the capacity of that range.
-Competitors’ squadding will be drawn and issued at the time of check-in.
+SQUADDING: Competitors’ squadding will be drawn and issued at the time of check-in.
 Competitors will have the same relay and firing point assignments for both the President’s and NTI Pistol Matches.

-PISTOLS: Service pistols that comply with CMP Competition Rules for Service Rifle and Service Pistol, Rules 6.2 must be used.
-Juniors who compete for junior awards must fire Standard Smallbore Pistols that comply with Rule 6.3.
+PISTOLS: Service pistols that comply with CMP Pistol Competition Rules, Rules 4.1 must be used.
+Juniors who compete for junior awards must fire Standard Smallbore Pistols that comply with Rule 4.1.6.

-AMMUNITION: Any safe ammunition may be used in accordance with CMP Competition Rules for Service Rifle and Service Pistol, Rule 6.5.2.
+AMMUNITION: Any safe ammunition may be used in accordance with CMP Pistol Competition Rules, Rule 4.3.1.

-OTHER RULES: Specific rules governing the conduct of the National Trophy Individual Pistol Match are found in the CMP Competition Rules for Service Rifle and Service Pistol (see especially Rule 7.3).
+OTHER RULES: Specific rules governing the conduct of the National Trophy Individual Pistol Match are found in the CMP Pistol Competition Rules (see especially Rule 5.3).
 Junior competitors firing .22 Pistols only in the NTI Junior Pistol Match, the ready position for timed and rapid-fire stages is with the loaded pistol pointed down at a 45° angle.
 If the bench in front of the shooter is too high to allow a 45° angle ready position, the ready position is with the loaded pistol lowered as far as possible without contacting the bench (must not rest on the bench).
-(See CMP Service Rule 7.1.2, page 42).
+(See CMP Rule 5.1.1).

 National Women’s Trophy: Highest scoring women.